cavalo37/deepglobe/README.md

 # deepglobe
-Simple python script using DeepGlobe's CNN model to try and guess the location of an inputted image.
+Simple python script using DeepGlobe's neural network model to try and guess the location of an inputted image.